 (1) Clark, J.S., M. Silman, R. Kern, E. Macklin, & J. HilleRisLambers.
 1999.
 Seed dispersal near and far: generalized kernels across temperate and tropical forests.
 Ecology 80(5): 1475-1494. [pdf]

 In revision, review & in prep

 Yang, S.Y., A.R.
 Norman, J. HilleRisLambers & J.L.
 Ruesink.
 Positive feedback by eelgrass ecosystem engineering.
-In review: Marine Ecology Progress Series.
+In revision: Marine Ecology Progress Series.

 Theobald, E.J.
 A. Crowe, J. HilleRisLambers, M. Wenderoth, S. Freeman.
 Women learn more from local than global examples of the biological impacts of climate change.
-In review: Nature Climate Change.
+In revision: Frontiers in Ecology and the Environment.

 HilleRisLambers, J. L.D.L.
 Anderegg, I. Breckheimer, K. Burns, A.K.
 Ettinger, J.F.
 Franklin, J. Freund, K.R.
 Ford, & S. Kroiss.Implications of climate change for turnover in forest composition.
 In review: Northwest Science (invited contribution).

 Chang, C. & J. HilleRisLambers.
 Trait and phylogenetic patterns reveal deterministic community assembly mechanisms on Mount St. Helens.
 In prep: target journal Journal of Ecology.

 Ford, KR, I. Breckheimer, J. Franklin, J. Freund, S. Kroiss, A. Larson, E. Theobald & J. HilleRisLambers.
 Size-specific trends in growth across tree species elevational ranges suggest complex impacts of climate change.
 In prep: target journal Canadian Journal of Forest Research.